 - Currently Off View

 - Peru (Object made in)

 - Wool (camelid), plain weave of discontinuous warps and wefts; embroidered in double running stitches; edged with cross-knit loop stitches

 - 55.9 × 68.6 cm (22 × 27 in.)

-- Restricted gift of Mrs. Henry G. Barkhausen
+- Purchased with funds provided by Mrs. Henry G. Barkhausen